co-occurring disorders in men

 • Excessive jitteriness

-These combined behaviors must be present for a minimum of 6 months.
+These combined behaviors must be present for a minimum of 6 months in order to receive a formal diagnosis.

 • Constant nervousness